-In addition to street lighting, gas transformed lighting and cooking in many homes.
 The construction of the electricity distribution network took place over the period roughly from 1919 until the late 1920s and homes slowly converted from gas light to electric.
 However at least one home in Highgate Hill still lacked gas and electricity as late as 1953.

-Baynes Street was named after the Baynes family who were prominent Brisbane butchers.
+Baynes Street, where the fire occurred, was named after the Baynes family who were prominent Brisbane butchers.
 One of the family lived nearby, as described in another post in this blog, A Strawberry Afternoon Tea Highgate Hill 1905 .